 The end of the ATS data shall be indicated by a close bracket ')', which constitutes the End-of-ATS-Data Signal.
-This signal shall be used only as the printed character immediately following the last field in the message.
+This signal shall be used only as the printed character immediately following the last field in the message reference table on this page;

 Note.- In teletypewriter operation using International Telegraph Alphabet No. 2, the close bracket is transmitted as Signal No. 12.
-On some teletypewriter machines, this will print as a symbol other than')', but this variation will be local and of no consequence.
+On some teletypewriter machines, this will print as a symbol other than ')', but this variation will be local and of no consequence.
 Where higher level codes are employed, the character printing as ')' is to be used.